CARTAvis/carta-python/docs/source/quickstart.rst

     pip install --upgrade carta-python

-If the compatibility error recommends an older series, install the latest release in that series.
-For example, for a recommendation of ``1.2.x``:
+If the compatibility error recommends an older published series, install the latest release in that series.
+For example, for a recommendation of ``2.0.x``:

 .. code-block:: shell

-    pip install --upgrade "carta-python~=1.2.0"
+    pip install --upgrade "carta-python~=2.0.0"

 The required Python library dependencies should be installed automatically.
 To create new frontend sessions which are controlled by the wrapper instead of connecting to existing frontend sessions, you also need to install the optional browser dependencies: